ArceusOmkar7/GameVaultWeb/README.md

 - ✅ Refactored initial servlets to use the new modular structure
 - ✅ Completed refactoring of all servlets to use new modular structure
 - ✅ Removed servlet mapping conflicts in web.xml
+- ✅ Implemented automatic JSON data loading on application startup
+- ✅ Upgraded JSON parsing to use javax.json API
+- ✅ Added robust handling of JSON arrays for platforms and genres
+- ✅ Enhanced Game entity with helper methods for working with platform and genre lists
+- ✅ Normalized database schema with separate tables for genres and platforms
+- ✅ Implemented many-to-many relationships for games-genres and games-platforms
+- ✅ Updated GameStorage to handle the new entity relationships
+- ✅ Modified JSON loading process to populate the related tables
+- ✅ Maintained backward compatibility with string-based approach

 ## Tasks Remaining
 - ⏳ Update all JSP files to use new layout system